AlexandreFenyo/net-monitor/README.md

 There are two probe types:

 - internal probes :
   such a probe run in the net-monitor server and is associated to a data set.
 Each time it collects a data, this data is pushes into the data set.
-There is currently one type of internal probe: SNMP probe, that collect network interfaces throughput.
+There is currently one type of internal probe: SNMP probes, that collect network interfaces throughput.

 ### chart